Description of the research group

 The group consists of researchers working within one of the three closely related disciplines centred on practice-‐ and object-‐based research with a strong technical emphasis in the field of cultural heritage: Conservation & Restoration of Cultural Heritage, Technical Art History, and Conservation Science.
-Our research emphasis on technical issues and context, aims to complement traditional humanities research by considering hitherto neglected or overlooked facets of objects of cultural heritage that are nonetheless highly relevant to their interpretation and presentation.
+Our research focusing on issues of materiality in context aims to complement traditional humanities research by considering hitherto neglected or overlooked facets of objects of cultural heritage that are nonetheless highly relevant to their interpretation and presentation.
 Each discipline will have its own, unique approach, but at the same time will draw information and expertise from the other disciplines.
 This synergetic relationship leads us to consider aspects of problems that might not have surfaced within each discipline in isolation.
 We strive for a shared terminology and interlinking and compatible methodologies.
 We aim to instigate joint research programmes dealing with common research themes that cut across the divides between the three disciplines.

 This theme focuses on the broad context of manufacture and changing states of cultural heritage objects.
 It addresses the problem of interpretation, management, and possible reversal of change.
 It investigates how, on the levels of both form and content, the historical use of materials and techniques is intertwined with the history of art.

 This research theme deals with the interpretation and conservation of cultural heritage that is bound to a specific context or location.
 Research considers techniques that can be used to study such objects in situ, and ways in which to conserve them respecting their function or meaning in the fixed context where they are preserved.

 This research theme investigates light and colour in a variety of materials.
 It deals with matters such as (original) pigments and dyes, binding media, varnishes, the loss of colour and sheen, the effect of varying degrees of transparency and opacity, and their consequences for the appearance, conservation and interpretation of objects.